denyskozak/react-sui-zk-login-kit/readme.md

     useEffect(() => {
         if (encodedJwt) {
-            // make you request to server
+            // make you request to your server
             // for recive useSalt by jwt.iss (issuer id) const requestMock = new Promise(
                 (resolve): void =>